89luca89/pakkero/README.md

 ## Introduction

-**PakkerO** is a binary paker written in Go made for fun and educational purpose.
+**PakkerO** is a binary packer written in Go made for fun and educational purpose.

 PakkerO is divided in two main pieces, the packer part (PakkerO itself) and the launcher part.